Giusi Nicolini

 Giusi Nicolini (born Giuseppina Maria Nicolini; 5 March 1961) is an Italian politician who served as the mayor of Lampedusa e Linosa from 2012 to 2017.

 Biography

-A member of the Legambiente environmentalist association, after having been Deputy Mayor and Councilor for the Environment of Lampedusa e Linosa from 1983 to 1988, Nicolini is elected mayor at the 2012 Italian local elections.
+A member of the Legambiente environmentalist association, after having been Deputy Mayor and Councilor for the Environment of Lampedusa e Linosa from 1983 to 1988, Nicolini was elected mayor at the 2012 Italian local elections.

-After the 2013 Lampedusa migrant shipwreck, in which more than 300 migrants have drowned, Nicolini asked to the European Union to realize a new European law on sanctuary and immigration rules.
-Due to her several efforts in order to promote integration and solidarity, Nicolini has been awarded with the UNESCO Award for Peace in 2017.
-She was unsuccessful in her re-election mayoralty bid at the 2017 Italian local elections.
+After the 2013 Lampedusa migrant shipwreck, in which more than 300 migrants drowned, Nicolini asked the European Union to realize a new European law on sanctuary and immigration rules.
+Due to her several efforts in order to promote integration and solidarity, she was named Mayor of the Month for July 2014 by the City Mayors organisation.
+On 16 May 2015 Nicolini was awarded the Theodor Heuss Foundation medal; and in December 2015 she received the Stuttgart Peace Prize.
+She also received the Olof Palme Prize and the Simone de Beauvoir Prize in 2016 and the UNESCO Award for Peace in 2017.

+She was unsuccessful in her bid for re-election to mayoralty during the 2017 Italian local elections.